 The ATO tends not to be punitive with taxpayers who engage with them and want to get things right.

-So, the ATO is unlikely to apply the failure to lodge on time (FTL) penalty to isolated cases of late lodgement of SMSF tax returns.
-However, they can, especially if they believe that you are wilfully not lodging or are doing nothing about the breach.
+So, the ATO is unlikely to apply the failure to lodge on time (FTL) penalty to isolated cases of late lodgement of SMSF annual returns.
+However, they can, issue a fine if they believe that you are wilfully not lodging or are doing nothing about rectifying the breach.

 There are different penalties.
 It starts at one penalty unit per 28 days (or part thereof) for a small entity to a maximum of five units.
 The number of penalties is multiplied, depending on the size of the entity.